bwalshe/java_packaging_examples/README.md

 This is starting to get pretty complicated.
 It works in our case, but I'm not actually sure that you can always just unzip the jars and add the class files like this.
 There's probably a bunch of other things you need to do if you want it to work properly, but TBH I haven't really worked with `javac`/`jar` directly from the command-line in almost 20 years.
 I always use something like Maven to do this stuff.

-## Some Issues with using the command like tools directly
+## Some Issues with using the command line tools directly
 Using bash worked, but even in this simple project there were a few issues.
 These include
 * **Mixing up the main and test source files:** Both `RationalNumber.java` and `RationalNumberTests.java` are in the same directory.
 I did this because they are in the same package and having them in the same directory made it easier to compile and run them during development.
 In a small project like this it's not a big deal, but in a big project this can get very cluttered.
 * **Bad management of `.class` files:** After the build script is finished, the intermediary `.class` files are left in the directory right beside the `.java` files.
 This is pretty bad - aside from cluttering up the folder, it also leads to the possibility that one of these files might get checked into the source repository or some other mistake like that.
 Really, humans don't care about `.class` files so they should be kept hidden away somewhere.
 * **Bad management of tests:** If you look in `RationalTests.java` you'll see that there are seven tests, but if you look at the output when it is executed, you will see that only six tests are actually run.
 The multiplication test never runs!
 This is because - with the way I have implemented the test class - I need to explicitly invoke each test method from `main()` and I forgot to do this for `testMultiply()`.
 * **The install script has extra logic** If someone wants to understand how my project works they are going to have to spend time learning how the install scripts work, in addition to understanding the Java code.
 In a real project the build script would likely get complicated as well.
 * **Manipulating .jar files is a nightmare** That last build script that unzipped a jar file so that its contents could be included in another jar was pretty nasty.
 A complex operation like that needs an extensive set of tests to ensure it is working correctly, and if I had to rewrite something like that for every project, it would incur a significant overhead.
+*  **Unnecessary classes were included in the .jars** If you take a look inside the jar files created by these build scripts, you'll see that I was a bit careless and the classes for the unit tests were included in the jar.
+These tests are completely unnecessary once the package is built, so they shouldn't be included in the jar artefacts that get shipped.
 * **No versioning:** This is a bit more subtle, but right now the build has no concept of a version.
 Suppose I had several projects that depended on `RationalNumber`, and in particular they used the `RationalNumber::numericValue` method.
 Now suppose that for some reason I decided that `RationalNumber` should implement the `java.lang.Number` interface.
 This would mean that instead of `numericValue()` I would have to implement `doubleValue()`, `floatValue()` etc. All the projects that depended on `RationalNumber` would break as soon as I ran its `install.sh` script.

 # Doing it in Maven